dyonutsoo/Emosense/README.md

 # Social Media Emotion Analyzer

-This is a full SAIA 2163 Final Project Streamlit app for Theme 5: Social Media Emotion Analyzer.

 ## Features
 - Text input and instant emotion prediction
 - Confidence score for each emotion